Ramanathapuram: Geography

 It has an average elevation of 2 metres (6 feet).
 The nearest towns include Paramakudi, Rameshwaram, Mudukulathur, Kilakarai and Manamadurai.

 Transport

-The town is located in south east Tamil Nadu and connected by NH 49 to Madurai from Rameswaram.
+The town is located in south east Tamil Nadu and connected by NH 49 (also called as AH 43) to Madurai from Rameswaram.

-East Coast Road is the major coastal road in east Tamil Nadu which connects the state capital Chennai and Ramanathapuram; this road also connects Ramanathapuram with Pondicherry, Tuticorin and Kanyakumari.
-The town is well connected by railroad to major cities in India through Madurai Junction.
+East Coast Road is the major coastal road in east Tamil Nadu which connects the state capital Chennai and Ramanathapuram; this road also connects Ramanathapuram with Pondicherry, Thoothukudi and Kanyakumari.
+Ramanathapuram railway station is well connected by railroad to major cities in India through Madurai Junction and Karaikudi Junction.

-The nearest airport is Madurai Airport, about 125 km.
+The nearest international airport is Madurai Airport, about 125 km and domestic airport is Tuticorin Airport about 140 km.

+The Nearest Naval Station is located in Uchipuli In the name of INS Parundu.